Preimplantation Genetics/Embryo Screening

 Solutions to Infertility: Preimplantation Genetics and Embryo Screening

-Bearing children is considered a rite of passage that is highly valued by cultures all over the world and as a result, not being able to bear children can cause significant stress in both individuals and relationships.
-The caring specialists and staff at Atlantic Reproductive Medicine Specialists understand this and offer you the support you need to build the family you have always wanted.
+Bearing children is considered a rite of passage that is highly valued by cultures all over the world.
+As a result, not being able to bear children can cause significant stress in individuals and relationships.
+The caring specialists and staff at Atlantic Reproductive Medicine understand this and offer you the support you need to build the family you have always wanted.
 Paradoxically, most couples take their fertility for granted and are surprised when infertility is recognized when in reality, one couple in six experiences a cause of infertility that requires assistance.

 Navigating the optimal path of diagnostic testing and treatments for a couple requires a highly personal and individualized approach.
-The endocrinologists at Atlantic Reproductive Medicine Specialists want to help you understand the subtleties of your own situation and options so that you can actively participate in planning your care each step of the way.
-After learning about the basics of human reproduction and embarking on appropriate diagnostic steps, you and your provider can formulate both short and long term plans that will match your values and resources.
+The endocrinologists at Atlantic Reproductive Medicine want to help you understand the subtleties of your own situation and options so that you can actively participate in planning your care each step of the way.
+After learning about the basics of human reproduction and embarking on appropriate diagnostic steps, you and your provider can formulate short- and long-term plans matching your values and resources.

 Causes of infertility

-Infertility is defined as not being able to conceive after one year of unprotected sex.
-However, all humans are relatively inefficient at reproduction, and figuring out if you have a problem and where the problems is can be challenging.
-It is relatively common for both men and women to have issues that lower that probability of becoming parents.
-Causes of infertility in women and men are influenced by a variety of factors.
+Infertility is not being able to conceive after one year of unprotected sex.
+However, all humans are relatively inefficient at reproduction; figuring out if you have a problem and where the problem is can be challenging.
+It is common for both men and women to have issues that lower the probability of becoming parents.
+The causes of infertility in women and men are influenced by a variety of factors.
 One way to categorize some of these issues is to think of them in terms of anatomy, environment, health, and lifestyle.